bionic-gpt/bionic-gpt/website/content/docs/production/pulumi.md

 sort_by = "weight"
 +++

-Now we have a namespace in our cluster with hte pre-requisites we can install the application.
+Now we have a namespace in our cluster with the pre-requisites we can install the application.

 We provide a [Pulumi.yaml](https://github.com/bionic-gpt/bionic-gpt/blob/main/Pulumi.yaml) file that will install the corresponding components into the `bionic-gpt` namespace.